 Brandywine Global Investment Management is an investment advisory firm that works primarily with institutional clients.
 An independent affiliate of Legg Mason, Brandywine Global is based in Philadelphia with offices also in London, Montreal, Singapore and Toronto.
-It manages more than $60 billion in assets.

 While the firm works with individuals who have high net worths, it does not offer financial planning.
 To find a financial advisor who offers a complete suite of financial services to individuals at your investing level, use our pro matching tool.
 It recommends up to three advisors in your area based on answers to questions about your goals.